hues-platform/energy-hub-model-generator-aimms/NOTES.md

 Add your generic energy hub model to the model repository.

-Fix the generic energy hub model.
-It seems to be hanging since the latest changes.
-The cause seems to be a combination of the nonzero part load constraint for CHP and the "CHP installation constraint".
-When the CHP installation constraint sets capacity <= the max, it hangs.
-When = max, it executes successfully.
-Check the following:
-* How long does it take to actually solve with both nonzero min part load and the existing CHP installation constraint?
-* Do other technologies have this same problem when you implement nonzero min part load?
-* Does min part load work when you're just optimizing operation?
-Possible easy solution is to remove nonzero min part load of CHP (and others) from the generic energy hub test model.
-NOTE: It still works with shorter time horizons, so it's just a matter of solving difficulty.

 Automatic identification and setting of energy carriers based on technology and case study input files.
 Parameterize energy demands so you don't have to deal with heat, cooling, electricity, etc. separately in the code, but these are automatically set.
 This can be dealt with in the outputs the same way as multiple hubs are dealt with.
 Change the case study read-in code so you get the demand types from the input files and not manually.
 Energy outputs should be dealt with in the same way as multiple hubs, with automated printing routines that dynamically set the sheet names and variable names.
 This goes together with the CHP constraints -> CHP constraints should be more generic to deal with any type of technology with more than one type of input or output.
 Probably you'll have to set the max inputs/outputs per tech to 2.

 Add some further documentation of the code structure.